craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Arcane.md

 You can cast Spells.

 When you cast a Defined Spell, make a Static Casting Skill Check.

+When you cast a Spell you have completed with Spell Effects, make a Fluid Casting Skill Check.

 If the result is equal or greater than the Spell's Complexity, you succeed in casting the Spell.
-If the result is less than the Spell's Complexity,
+If the result is less than the Spell's Complexity, it fails, and you gain a stack of the 'Flux Overpressure' [[Condition]].

 ## Learned Spellcasting
 ###### REQ: #.EXP